Livedo reticularis in Child

 - Divry-Van Bogaert syndrome – A rare disorder with LR and leptomeningeal angiomatosis during adolescence.

-- Osler-Weber-Rendu (HHT) – Includes significant visceral and cutaneous arteriovenous malformations and is inherited in an autosomal dominant pattern.
+- Osler-Weber-Rendu disease (HHT) – Includes significant visceral and cutaneous arteriovenous malformations and is inherited in an autosomal dominant pattern.

 - When there is purpura in addition to underlying livedo, vascular disease or vasculitis (polyarteritis nodosa, systemic lupus erythematosus, rheumatoid arthritis, dermatomyositis) should be considered.